 A short-term solution?

 In both studies, the authors discourage a “wheat holiday” policy as a holistic solution.
 However, they leave room for governments to pursue it on an interim and short-term basis.

-In the case of Bangladesh, the researchers assert that a “wheat holiday” would increase the country’s reliance on imports, especially in the face of rapidly increasing wheat demand and urbanization.
-A policy that results in complete dependence on wheat imports, they point out, may not be politically attractive or feasible.
+In the case of Bangladesh, CIMMYT agricultural economist and lead author Khondoker Mottaleb asserts that a “wheat holiday” would increase the country’s reliance on imports, especially in the face of rapidly increasing wheat demand and urbanization.
+A policy that results in complete dependence on wheat imports, he and his co-authors point out, may not be politically attractive or feasible.
 Also, the policy would be logistically challenging to implement.
 Finally, since the disease can potentially survive on other host plants, such as weeds and maize, it may not even work in the long run.